 Who the certificate is for:

 The CJ Certificate attracts students planning or continuing careers in the criminal justice system—from law enforcement to probation, courts, or corrections.
 Our graduates and certificate holders have served the Commonwealth of Massachusetts, the Federal government, and other agencies as police officers, probation or parole officers, special agents, paralegals, criminal defense lawyers, and district attorneys.

-Criminal Justice certificate course:
+Criminal Justice Certificate Requirements:

-|_____||Sociol 103, Sociol Problems|
+|_____||Sociol 103, Sociol Problems

 |_____||Sociol 241, Criminology